nerdschoolbergen/modern-javascript-and-web-apis/exercise3/README.md

   ]
 }
 ```
- but REST is about resources, and the above example is a TV-show resource, not a review resource.
+ but REST is about resources, and the above example is a TV-show resource, not a review resource so the RESTful approach is to provide the url for the related resource and then it's up to the consumer of this REST API to follow the link for more data if they wish.